IBM/ansible-kubernetes-ha-cluster/README.md

 ```

-Install ansible on your manager machine and on your workers
+Install ansible on your ansible manager machine.

 * You can do:
 ```